TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Resume the capture and playback features of the audio engine
-This API is called to resume the capture and playback features of the audio engine, and only works when members have entered the room.
+This API is called to resume the capture and playback features of the audio engine, and only works when room is entered successfully.
 #### Function prototype

 ```